 A few key elements of your account are:

-Your profile photo: Most businesses opt to have their logo be their profile photo, but that doesn’t mean you can’t think creatively.
-Experiment with using your brand colours or other images that are key identifiers of your business.
+- Your profile photo: Most businesses opt to have their logo be their profile photo, but that doesn’t mean you can’t think creatively.
+Experiment with using your brand colors or other images that are key identifiers of your business.

 #2 Pin a Tweet